ekhmoi/what-appears/1_chapters/02-how-feelings-appear/02-valance-pull-and-salience.md

-## Chapter 2 - Valence, Pull, and What Stands Out
+## Valence, Pull, and What Stands Out

 In Part I we treated feeling as part of the basic picture of experience: